mzazon/awesome-cloud-projects/aws/conversational-ai-bedrock-claude/conversational-ai-bedrock-claude.md

 6. **Grant API Gateway permission to invoke Lambda**:

    API Gateway needs explicit permission to invoke your Lambda function.
-This step creates the necessary resource-based policy on the Lambda function.
+This step creates the necessary resource-based policy on the Lambda function, following AWS security best practices for service-to-service communication.

    ```bash
    # Add permission for API Gateway to invoke Lambda function